r2dbc/r2dbc-client/README.md

+This project is no longer being actively maintained.

-# Reactive Relational Database Connectivity Client (R2DBC)
+# Reactive Relational Database Connectivity Client (Archived)
 This project is an exploration of what a Java API for relational database access with [Reactive Streams][rs] might look like.
 It uses [Project Reactor][pr].
 It uses [Jdbi][jd] as an inspiration.

 [jd]: http://jdbi.org